Grid

 Custom columns

-If the grid does not involve a join but displays results from a single table you can specify a list of columns.
-Columns are highly customizable.
+If the grid does not involve a join but displays results from a single table

 from py4web.utils.grid import Column